chreke/scala-companies/README.md

 ## Similar lists

-I have collected a "list of list" of [functional programming companies](https://github.com/chreke/fp-companies) that contain links to other lists like this.
+I have collected a "list of lists" of [functional programming companies](https://github.com/chreke/fp-companies) with links to other lists like this.

 ## Contributing